multitudes/42-miniRT/README.md

 We decide to still add some diffuse scattering to the metal material for edge cases.
 But this is open to discussion.
 Ex, a metallic ball in space would reflect the light, but would mirror the blackness, so would i be able to see its intrinsic color?
 A shiny metallic surface will have a high specular component and a very low diffuse component.

+## Some Trivia
+Phong and Crow (1975) first introduced the idea of interpolating per-vertex shading normals to give the appearance of smooth surfaces from polygonal meshes.

 ## Links

 The Graphical library allowed for this project are either the Minilibx or the MLX42 Codam.
 We used the second one: